rabel-o/rabel-o/README.md

 Student of Information Systems at Universidade Federal do Ceará;
-I'll post my codes here to archive them;
+I'll post my codes here to archive them.
-Lover of NBA and Basketball;
-I can speak in english very well.

 <!---